MikroElektronika/mikrosdk_click_v2/clicks/ambient14/README.md

 ## Example Description

-> This example demonstrates the use of Ambient 14 click board by measuring the illuminance level (Lux) and the proximity data on the USB UART.
+> This example demonstrates the use of Ambient 14 Click board by measuring the illuminance level (Lux) and the proximity data on the USB UART.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c